 Where should I keep my emergency fund?

 I talk to so many people who have their rainy day money sitting in their savings account or primary checking account.
 There are two major downsides to doing this:

 - Your money is commingled with your everyday spending funds

-High-yield savings accounts can be opened (and maintained with no monthly fees) with Discover Savings, Capital One 360, Ally Bank, American Express, and several other institutions.
-Many of the aforementioned banks will even give you a $200 bonus for opening a new account and depositing $15k-25k (current Discover bonus / Capital One bonus) These accounts can literally be set up online in less than 10 minutes and you can link your primary checking or savings account and transfer money via ACH using their app.
-I use Discover Savings and Capital One 360 and am pleased with them both.
-Discover doesn’t require a minimum balance to pay a competitive rate, while Capital One 360’s Money Market requires a minimum of $10,000 to unlock a top-tier rate.
+High-yield savings accounts can be opened (and maintained with no monthly fees) with Discover Savings, Marcus by Goldman Sachs, Capital One 360, Ally Bank, American Express, Vio Bank, and several other institutions.
+Many of the aforementioned banks will even give you a $200 bonus for opening a new account and depositing $15k-25k (current Discover bonus bonus.)
+These accounts can literally be set up online in less than 10 minutes and you can link your primary checking or savings account and transfer money via ACH using their app.
+I use Marcus, Discover Savings, and Capital One 360 Performance Savings and am pleased with them all.
 Capital One does have great “cafes” in major cities across the U.S. which can be used as a co-working space while on the road, so that’s a plus if you travel and want a nicer place than a coffee shop to work from.
-(They serve Peets coffee and often give free drinks too!)
 You can set up free sub-accounts too, and label them with their specific purpose.

 Wherever you decide to keep your emergency fund, ensure it is liquid (meaning accessible within a few days without the potential of losing principal.)
 Some folks who have a Roth IRA established for more than 5 years may treat that as an emergency fund, but I’d recommend having cold hard cash that you can access within 3 days.
 I’ve used my emergency fund on several occasions and also simply sleep better knowing I have money in the bank I can tap if a true emergency comes up.